Modelur/docs/docs/reference/extensions_menu.md

 Use this command to store all Land Uses of current model into external file (`stored_land_uses.json` file located in [Appdata folder](/getting-started/#modelur-location)).
 This can be useful when you want to transfer Land Uses from one model to another or when copying Buildings and City Blocks with non-default Land Uses from one model to another.

+When copying Buildings or City Blocks with non-default Land Use from one SKP model to another, Modelur will take a look at information stored in the above JSON file.
+If it finds it, it will add new Land Use to existing Model automatically.
+If not, it will replace it with the default Land Use (and show you a notice about that).

 **Import Land Uses**

 Use this command to import all Land Uses stored in an external file.
 Note that this button will be unavailable if you haven't yet stored Land Uses.